CreatCodeBuild/tgde/tree-sitter-gsql/readme.md

 Is used to compile C to wasm.
 ```
 git clone https://github.com/emscripten-core/emsdk.git ~/emsdk
+cd emsdk
+git checkout 2.0.17
 ```
 Then follow https://github.com/emscripten-core/emsdk

+__Make sure to use emcc@2.0.17__ Other versions will generate incorrect tree-sitter WASM.

 `emcc` uses Python3.6 syntax (f string), make sure `python` in your shell points to a Python3.6+ installation.